angeloey/3D-Camera-Renderer/README.md

 The scan system was originally made using an ultrasonic sensor, and a library for this sensor sourced from mbed.org, however the output was noisy and I intend to write all libraries for components myself.
 To solve this issue replaced with IR range sensor (much less noisy output) and wrote library from scratch (My-IR-Lib).

+In order to target the IR Range sensor at a specific point, a Mount was designed and 3D-Printed, the latest version of this model in STL file is included in the repository in folder: 3D Print Files